⚙️ Setup

 Most threadless stems can be mounted upside-down on the steerer.
 Flipping inverts the angle: a −6° stem becomes effectively +6°, raising the handlebars and slightly reducing reach.
 This is a free adjustment — no new parts needed, just an allen key.
 Use the flip toggle above to compare both orientations.

-Enter your current stem in Setup A, then click + Compare to add a stem you're considering in Setup B. The visualization overlays both stems to the same scale from the same origin.
+Enter your current stem in Setup A, then adjust Setup B with a stem you're considering.
+The visualization overlays both stems to the same scale from the same origin.
 The delta table shows the exact change in reach and rise — e.g., switching from a 100mm −6° to a 110mm −6° stem adds +10.0mm reach and −1.0mm rise.

 As a rule of thumb, most riders can feel a difference of ≥5mm in reach.
 A 10mm change is significant — you will notice it in how the bike handles and where your weight sits.
 Changes under 3mm are typically undetectable in normal riding, though they matter for precision fitting in competition.
 Rise changes are less sensitive: the same 10mm vertical shift is usually less noticeable than 10mm of horizontal reach.